pau1ie/CuriousDBA/content/post/criticalpatch.md

 there will be serious bugs somewhere in there which need patching every quarter.

-With the types of organisations that run Oracle - the ones who can afford to pay the license fees, i.e. rich and powerful ones, you can be sure that someone is looking into what changed for each release, and how they can benefit from stealing or changing information.
+Considering the types of organisations that run Oracle - the ones who can afford to pay the license fees, i.e. rich and powerful ones, you can be sure that someone is looking into what changed for each release, and how they can benefit from stealing or changing information.